 Where Taverne Bernhardt's Sits in Toronto's Dining Spectrum

 Toronto's restaurant market has expanded its upper bracket considerably over the past decade.
 Tasting-menu formats at places like Alo, omakase counters like Sushi Masaki Saito and Aburi Hana, and Italian-focused rooms like DaNico and Don Alfonso 1890 now define a serious fine-dining tier priced at $$$$.
 Taverne Bernhardt's occupies a different position: a neighbourhood restaurant operating with genuine culinary intent, where the sourcing and technique are serious but the format stays accessible.
 That position is harder to sustain than a tasting menu, because the margin for drift is wider and the customer doesn't arrive with the same prepared patience.
-The fact that this kitchen executes the Montreal rotisserie tradition credibly, extends it across additional proteins, and builds a vegetable program of real substance around it suggests the format is stable rather than aspirational.
+The kitchen executes the Montreal rotisserie tradition credibly, extends it across additional proteins, and builds a vegetable program around it.

 Planning Your Visit